Moya/Moya/docs/RxSwift.md

 # RxSwift

-Moya provides an optional `RxMoyaProvider` subclass of `MoyaProvider` that does a few interesting things.
+Moya provides an optional `RxSwift` implementation of `MoyaProvider` that does a few interesting things.
 Instead of calling the `request()` method and providing a callback closure to be executed when the request completes, we use `Observable`s.

-An `RxMoyaProvider` can be created from a [`MoyaProvider`](Providers.md) and can be used as follows:
+An `Rx`-based `MoyaProvider` can be created from a [`MoyaProvider`](Providers.md) and can be used as follows:

 ```swift